Willy-C/UWCrop/README.md

 # UltraWideCrop

-Crops videos from 2560x1080 -> 1920x1080.
+Quick script to crop videos from 2560x1080 -> 1920x1080.
 Basically removes blackbars on the sides.
 I use this to make my VALORANT clips viewable on 16:9 monitors without blackbars on all sides.

 Note: This requires [`ffmpeg`](https://www.ffmpeg.org/) to be installed and in PATH

+## Usage

-This takes 1 positional command-line argument which is the file path to the video to crop.
+This takes 1 positional command-line argument which is the file path to the video to crop, along with several optional arguments.

 Optional command-line args:
 - `-t --trim` to specify a start time to trim clip from